 You can buy this classic looking safety razor from Amazon for just a little over $60.
 And it’ll be eligible for their free 2-day shipping if you join Prime.
 Another place to buy this would be in Shaving Shack.

 This razor is another good alternative to newbie wet shavers looking to get into a resurgent DE shaving community.

 The longer handle and heavier weight make this suitable for men with larger hands.

-The barber pole design is a mixed bag – some say it provide good grip while others say it was slippery.
+The barber pole design is a mixed bag – some say it provides good grip while others say it was slippery.

-Overall this is a very good DE and versatile razor that will give experienced users a close shave when paired with a sharp blade like a Feather blade.
+Overall this is an excellent DE and versatile razor that will give experienced users a close shave when paired with a sharp blade like a Feather blade.

 If you have coarse beard, you’ll be better off with a sharper blade to lessen the tugging and pulling that can also cause irritation.